 Since then there have been lots of initiatives in west London to help residents reduce food waste and save themselves money, read all about them in our waste prevention reports.

 Food waste diary

 Does food find its way in to your bin?
 Not sure?
 Want to check?
-Try filling in our 7 day food waste diary to see.
+Try filling in our 7 day food waste diary (1542 downloads) to see.